-F1.25 Procedures for the conduct of assessment
+F1.26 Procedures for the conduct of assessment

-In addition to procedures included within the Regulations for Validated Awards of the OU, partner institutions must produce regulations or codes of practice which set out arrangements for the conduct of assessments.
-The OU may provide support to partner institutions, if required, in developing these including:
+In addition to procedures included within the Regulations for Validated Awards of the OU, partner institutions must produce regulations or codes of practice which set out arrangements for the conduct of assessments including:

-- Respective student and staff responsibilities.
-This should include, for example: any requirements for staff to mark and return annotated work in a timely manner, or requirements for students to retain material for a specified period. - Invigilation requirements setting out, for example, the minimum ratio of invigilators to candidates and the duties of invigilators for collection and handling of scripts. - Arrangements to ensure the security of assessment papers and other forms of assessment, such as arrangements for tracking and return of drafts sent to External Examiners and originals sent for secure printing. - Arrangements to ensure that students taking an assessment are the same as those against whose names the marks are recorded by, for example, checking against (photo) identification. - Special arrangements that may be necessary for the assessment of materials based on work placements or periods of study abroad, where such assessment cannot be conducted by an overseas partner. - Arrangements for recording and publishing assessment decisions, communicating results to students and clarifying when results will be ratified if they are provisional. - Arrangements for the retention of assessed materials, whether by students or the institution, normally until the last opportunity for appeal has passed.
+- respective student and staff responsibilities.
+This should include, for example: any requirements for staff to mark and return annotated work in a timely manner, or requirements for students to retain material for a specified period; - invigilation requirements setting out, for example, the minimum ratio of invigilators to candidates and the duties of invigilators for collection and handling of scripts; - arrangements to ensure the security of assessment papers and other forms of assessment, such as arrangements for tracking and return of drafts sent to External Examiners and originals sent for secure printing; - arrangements to ensure that students taking an assessment are the same as those against whose names the marks are recorded by, for example, checking against (photo) identification; - special arrangements that may be necessary for the assessment of materials based on work placements or periods of study abroad, where such assessment cannot be conducted by an overseas partner; - arrangements for recording and publishing assessment decisions, communicating results to students and clarifying when results will be ratified if they are provisional; - arrangements for the retention of assessed materials (in line with the guidance from the OfS), whether by students or the institution, until the last opportunity for appeal has passed.

-The procedures and arrangements above will be monitored by the OU at Institutional Approval and Reapproval through Policy Compliance Review.
-Ongoing support arrangements will be identified in the Partnership Development Plan.
+The procedures and arrangements above will be monitored by the OU at Institutional Approval and Reapproval through administrative audits.
 In addition, institutions are required to report any significant changes to such processes in their annual monitoring or institutional and programme monitoring report.

-F1.26 Appeals and complaints procedures
+F1.27 Appeals and complaints procedures